espruino/EspruinoDocs/info/Saving.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Saving.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Save,saving,write,flash,flashing,save(),load,non-volatile
+* KEYWORDS: Save,saving,write,flash,flashing,save(),load,non-volatile,onInit

 When you upload code to Espruino normally, it is stored in Espruino's RAM.
 If you reset the board or power is lost, all your code will be lost.

 However it's easy to save your code to flash memory and make it permanent.
 There are two main ways to do it with Espruino.

 `save()`